 How to get a direct payment

-- If you already receive services paid for by the council, you need to inform them that you wish to transfer to direct payments
+If you already receive services paid for by the council, you just need to let them know that you want to transfer to direct payments

 How the money is paid

 Direct payments must be kept separate to your personal money and we can help you set up a ‘Prepaid card account’.
 Camden Council will load money for your care onto this card and you will be able to make payments to your personal assistant/s or services online or by phone.